Read in 5 minutes

 Install the PostgreSQL package from the Ubuntu’s default repositories:

 Once the installation is complete create a new PostgreSQL user with the same name as the previously created system user, in our case that is

 sudo su - postgres -c "createuser -s odoo"

 In order to print PDF reports, you will need the

 wkhtmltopdf tool.
-The recommended version for Odoo is
+The recommended version of Wkhtmltopdf is

 0.12.1 which is not available in the official Ubuntu 16.04 repositories.
-To download and install the recommended version run the following commands:
+We’ll download and install the recommended version from the official Wkhtmltopdf site.

 Install and configure Odoo

-We will install odoo from the GitHub repository so we can have more control over versions and updates.
-We will also use virtualenv which is a tool to create isolated Python environments.
+We will install Odoo from the GitHub repository in an isolated Python environment so we can have more control over versions and updates.

 Before starting with the installation process, make sure you switch to